cBournhonesque/lightyear/example_issues.md

 # FPS

-- Bullets are not smooth, are they not frame interpolated?
-- Host-client: collisions from the host bullets don't work with the interpolated entity.
-- Bullets should disppear immediately when colliding with the interpolated entity
-- Client-server: at the beginning, movement is very choppy.
-Maybe because the time sync is not done yet?
+- there are still rollbacks on the remote client whenever a client shoots a bullet
+- regularly the game spazzes out; maybe multiple rollbacks in a row?

-- Client-server: bullets from the remote client (so replicated) start by appearing at (0, 0).
-Maybe some avian transform propagation issue?
+- Bullets from the host-client disappear immediately upon collision, but not bullets from the remote client
+- Bullets from the remote-client don't seem to take into account LagCompensation correctly for collisions

 # Lobby

-- Server-hosted lobby: the timelines seem to take a long time to sync, the movement is very jittery for the first ~5 seconds after starting the game.
-Maybe the timelines needs to be reset when this happens?
+- server-hosted lobby: i can get in a situation where the client is spazzing out even after i stop moving.
+Infinite rollbacks?
+Incorrect timeline sync?

 # Projectiles

+- the cursor movement (that changes the direction) is not propagated to the server

 Full entity replication mode
 - hitscan weapon visuals don't appear on the client